MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> The deep link does not save the subEntityId param when clicked in Microsoft Teams chat.</b></summary>

-* **Message**: The deep link does not save the subEntityId param when clicked in Microsoft Teams chat.
+* **Message**: The deep link doesn't save the subEntityId param when clicked in Microsoft Teams chat.

-* **Scenario**: A developer is trying to use a deep link in Microsoft Teams chat, but the subEntityId param is not being saved when the link is clicked.
+* **Scenario**: A developer is trying to use a deep link in Microsoft Teams chat, but the subEntityId param isn't being saved when the link is clicked.

-* **Resolution**: Ensure that the 'context' is not web encoded.
+* **Resolution**: Ensure that the 'context' isn't web encoded.
 Try using the following format: [https://teams.microsoft.com/l/entity/c38259cb-cd15-4797-b634-098bcea43f9a/index1?webUrl=https://google.com/&label=Google&context={"subEntityId":39138959}](https://teams.microsoft.com/l/entity/c38259cb-cd15-4797-b634-098bcea43f9a/index1?webUrl=https://google.com/&label=Google&context={"subEntityId":39138959}).

 * **Source**: [View](https://stackoverflow.com/questions/74349950/microsoft-teams-deep-link-from-chat)